offthedial/site/src/pages/idtga/rules.md

 ### Do NOT redo the game if:

 - **Any player** on the same team DC's again the same round.
-- The host DC's.
-In this case, the game is rewarded to the team not hosting.
 - There was a misuse of ending the game early, see above.

+If the host DCs after `50` points remaining and the timer has passed `2:30`, the game is awarded to the team without a DC with no redo.

 ## Reporting players